A Compositional Framework for Passive Linear Networks: Introduction

 taking a quadratic form $Q$ on the vector space $\F^{\partial N}$ over a field $\F$ to the graph of its differential $dQ$.
 Here we think of the symplectic vector space $\F^{\partial N} \oplus (\F^{\partial N})^\ast$ as the state space of the circuit, and the subspace $\mathrm{Graph}(dQ)$ as the subspace of attainable states, with $\psi \in \F^{\partial N}$ describing the potentials at the terminals, and $dQ_\psi \in (\F^{\partial N})^\ast$ the currents.

-This construction is well known in classical mechanics \cite{Weinstein}, where the principle of least action plays a role analogous to that of the principle of minimum power here.
-The set of Lagrangian subspaces is actually an algebraic variety, the `Lagrangian Grassmannian', which serves as a compactification of the space of quadratic forms.
-The Lagrangian Grassmannian has already played a role in Sabot's work on circuits made of resistors \cite{Sabot1997,Sabot2004}.
-For us, its importance it that we can find identity morphisms for the composition of Dirichlet forms by taking circuits made of parallel resistors and letting their resistances tend to zero: the limit is not a Dirichlet form, but it exists in the Lagrangian Grassmannian.
-Indeed, there exists a category $\LagrRel$ with finite dimensional symplectic vector spaces as objects and `Lagrangian relations' as morphisms: that is, linear relations from $V$ to $W$ that are given by Lagrangian subspaces of $\overline{V} \oplus W$, where $\overline{V}$ is the symplectic vector space conjugate to $V$.
+The advantage of Lagrangian subspaces is that if we take a circuit made of parallel resistors and let their resistances tend to zero, while the limit does not give a Dirichlet form, it gives a well-defined Lagrangian subspace.
+Indeed, there is a category $\Lag\Rel$ with finite sets as objects and Lagrangian relations as morphisms from a finite set $X$ to a finite set $Y$: that is, Lagrangian subspaces of $\overline{\vect{X}} \oplus \vect{Y} $, where $\overline{V}$ is the symplectic vector space conjugate to $V$.

-To move from the Lagrangian subspace defined by the graph of the differential of the power functional to a morphism in the category $\LagrRel$---that is, to a Lagrangian relation---we must treat seriously the input and output functions of the circuit.
+To move from the Lagrangian subspace defined by the graph of the differential of the power functional to a morphism in the category $\Lag\Rel$---that is, to a Lagrangian relation---we must treat seriously the input and output functions of the circuit.
 These express the circuit as built upon a cospan

-Applicable far more broadly than this present formalization of circuits, cospans model systems with two `ends', an input and output end, albeit without any connotation of directionality: we might just as well exchange the role of the inputs and outputs by taking the mirror image of the above diagram.
-The role of the input and output functions, as we have discussed, is to mark the terminals we may glue onto the terminals of another circuit, and the pushout of cospans gives formal precision to this gluing construction.
+Cospans model systems with two `ends', an input and output end, but without any connotation of directionality: we might just as well exchange the role of the inputs and outputs by taking the mirror image of the above diagram.
+The input and output functions simply mark the terminals we may glue to the terminals of another circuit, and the pushout of cospans gives formal precision to this gluing construction.

 One upshot of this cospan framework is that we may consider circuits with elements of $N$ that are both inputs and outputs, such as this one:

 This corresponds to the identity morphism on the finite set with two elements.
 Another is that some points may be considered an input or output multiple times; we draw this: